Māris Kučinskis: 2018 parliamentary election

-On 12 February, 2018, Kučinskis confirmed that he would run in the October 2018 election, and that he would be willing to serve another term as prime minister if his party was successful enough in the elections.
+On 12 February 2018, Kučinskis confirmed that he would run in the October 2018 election, and that he would be willing to serve another term as prime minister if his party was successful enough in the elections.
 On 6 October, the Union of Greens and Farmers lost 10 seats in Saeima and became the sixth largest faction in parliament.
 Four days after the election, New Conservative Party leader Jānis Bordāns announced his party would refuse to work in a coalition with the Union of Greens and Farmers.
-Although Bordāns would fail to form a government, the New Conservative Party eventually formed a coalition with Who Owns The State?, Development/For!, National Alliance, and New Unity while the Union of Greens and Farmers went to opposition with Harmony.
-Kučinskis was replaced by New Unity candidate Krišjānis Kariņš as prime minister on 23 January, 2019.
+Although Bordāns would fail to form a government, the New Conservative Party eventually formed a coalition with Who Owns The State?, Development/For!, National Alliance, and New Unity while the Union of Greens and Farmers went into opposition with Harmony.
+Kučinskis was replaced by New Unity candidate Krišjānis Kariņš as prime minister on 23 January 2019.

 Post-premiership

-Despite losing the prime ministership, Kučinskis was re-elected to Saeima in the October 2018 election, and became the head of the National Security Committee on November 21 over the objections of the New Conservative Party.
+Despite losing the prime ministership, Kučinskis was re-elected to Saeima in the October 2018 election, and became the head of the National Security Committee on 21 November over the objections of the New Conservative Party.
 On 11 April 2019, he joined his party in voting for a motion of no confidence against Kariņš that failed 33-58.